Currynomics/docs/docs/asset/treasury/strategy.md

 ## Development strategy
 > A Multi-Stage Approach

 The Redcurry investment development strategy outlines a three-stage plan for managing investments based on monthly token sales.
-Stage 1 focuses on acquiring shares of the EIKA Real Estate Fund, Stage 2 prioritizes club deals, direct investments, and further share acquisitions, and Stage 3 emphasizes direct investments and acquisitions, along with a more limited focus on acquiring shares.
+Stage 1 focuses on acquiring shares of the real estate fund shares, Stage 2 prioritizes club deals, direct investments, and further share acquisitions, and Stage 3 emphasizes direct investments and acquisitions, along with a more limited focus on acquiring shares.
 The strategy also sets maximum cash accumulation periods before making new investments for each stage.

 ### Stage 1: Token Sales Below €1M

-During this stage, all funds will be directed towards the acquisition of EIKA Real Estate Fund shares.
+During this stage, all funds will be directed towards the acquisition of real estate fund shares shares.
 This stage is expected to last until €10-20 million worth of tokens have been sold, after which the pace of sales should accelerate and lead to the subsequent stages.

 ### Stage 2: Token Sales Between €1M and €5M

 In this stage, the priorities for investment allocation are as follows:

-1. Club deals with EIKA Real Estate Fund.
+1. Club deals with real estate fund shares.
-2. Direct investments via Asset Management Partners (e.g., Arcona Capital, EIKA Asset Management).
+2. Direct investments via Asset Management Partners.
-3. Acquisition of shares of EIKA Real Estate Fund or other funds.
+3. Acquisition of shares of real estate fund shares or other funds.

 The maximum cash accumulation period before the next investment is set at six months.